miku1958/UITableView-MDKAutoLayoutHeight/README.md

 ---

-#### If your cell does‘nt have fully constraint in cententView, you can use `MDKAutoLayoutRegisterHeight` to tell me which view is in the bottom,like this:
+#### If your cell does‘nt have fully constraint in cententView(which is not a self-satisfie cell), you can use `MDKAutoLayoutRegisterHeight` to tell me which view is in the bottom,like this:

 	#import "UITableView+MDKAutoLayoutHeight.h"